 - Every Dollar Spent Earns Rewards.
 The Navy Federal Credit Union nRewards Secured Credit Card is one of the few secured cards out there with any sort of rewards program.
 While its rewards pale in comparison to those offered by leading cash back cards such as Citi Double Cash or Chase Freedom Unlimited, it’s nice that cardholders with less-than-stellar credit can earn real rewards on every dollar spent with this card.

-- Automatic Upgrade Consideration.
-Once you’ve had this card for 6 months, you’re automatically considered for an upgrade to a non-secured card with a more generous rewards program.
+- Upgrade Consideration after 6 Months.
+Once you’ve had this card for 6 months, you’re considered for an upgrade to a non-secured card.
 Some competing secured cards are essentially dead ends – you can keep them active as long as you want, but you can’t graduate to a non-secured account.

 - Reward Points Expire.
 The Navy Federal Credit Union nRewards Secured Credit Card’s rewards points do not last forever.
 If left unused, they expire 4 years after they’re earned.
 While 4 years is a long time, this remains an inconvenience for infrequent card users.
 Most other rewards credit cards don’t allow their points to expire, no matter how infrequently they’re used.

 - Points Can Be Worth Less Than $0.01 Apiece at Redemption.
 This card’s points aren’t particularly valuable come redemption time.
 When redeemed for gift cards and merchandise, they’re often worth less than $0.01 per point.
 By contrast, Discover it Secured Credit Card’s cash back points are always worth $0.01 apiece at redemption.

 - Eligibility Limited to Armed Forces, DoD Employees, and Family Members.
 Navy Federal Credit Union eligibility is limited to active duty and honorably discharged members of the Armed Forces, civilian Department of Defense employees, and immediate family members of people who belong to those two groups.
 While those categories collectively include millions of people, they’re still a small minority of American consumers.
 If you’re excluded, you’ll need to look to another secured option.